 Anomaly Detection Skill

-Analyze data to find anomalies, outliers, and unusual patterns right now.
+This skill analyzes data to find anomalies, outliers, and unusual patterns.
 Use this skill when users ask questions like “are there any unusual patterns”, “find anomalies in my data”, “what looks abnormal”, or “detect outliers”.
-This is for immediate, ad-hoc analysis—not for setting up recurring alerts or notifications.
+This is for immediate, ad-hoc analysis, not for setting up recurring alerts or notifications.

 How It Works